sharetribe/ftw-daily/docs/env.md

 # Environment configuration variables

-The following configuration variables can be set to control the Starter App behaviour.
+The following configuration variables can be set to control the Flex template app behaviour.
 Most of them have defaults that work for development environment.
 For production deploys most should be set.

 | Variable                                  | Description                                                                                                       |
 | ----------------------------------------- | ----------------------------------------------------------------------------------------------------------------- |